 This compensation generally covers various things related to the accident, such as medical expenses, lost wages, and compensation for the victim’s pain and suffering.
-A personal injury settlement may also include punitive damages, which are applied to discourage other individuals or businesses from enacting in such negligent ways.
+A personal injury settlement may also include punitive damages, which are applied to discourage other individuals or businesses from acting in such negligent ways.

 But even once you’re awarded your personal injury settlement, there are still matters to be resolved.
 As the victim of a personal injury accident, you should be concerned about when you’ll receive your settlement and how the personal injury settlement pays out exactly.
-In this blog, we’re answering these questions and more to help you understand the intricate process of a personal injury claim.
+In this blog, we’re answering these questions and more to help you understand the intricate process of a personal injury payout.

 Here at the Paul Wilkinson Law Firm, we are dedicated to defending the rights of anyone involved in a personal injury accident.
 Whether you were in a car accident, truck accident, pedestrian accident, or motorcycle accident, we can help you understand your case, estimate its full value, and represent your interests in court.
 Even if you believe that you’re partially at fault, give our team of experienced attorneys a call.
 We’ll do everything it takes to ensure you receive fair compensation for your injuries.